christopher-pott/CATSReferenceCollectionsDb/README.md

     NODE_ENV=production node app_mongo.js

-Development mode:
+Otherwise, to run in development mode, just use:

     NODE_ENV=development node app_mongo.js

 ### Running tests

-To run tests and coverage report on the Node.js server, use the following command:

-    istanbul cover _mocha -- -R spec

-The coverage report can be found at:

-   /coverage/lcov-report/angular-express-seed/app_mongo.js.html
+When called, grunt will automatically run the tests, both backend and frontend.

+An explanation of the tests and testing tools used in this application can be found at /test/README.md

 ## Directory Layout